spamandeggs/MameRomCheck/README.md

 ```
 python bin/tk.py
 ```
 The tkinter user interface will open.
-Please not I work first on the GTK ui for now, (2020/03/01) so everything wont work as it should with tkinter.
+Please note I work first on the GTK ui for now, (2020/03/01) so everything wont work as it should with tkinter.

 #### add Mame installations